PoliticalGraveyard.com

 Cannon, James J. — of New Jersey.
 Democrat.
 Candidate for U.S. Representative from New Jersey 7th District, 1944.
 Presumed deceased.
 Burial location unknown.

-Cannon, James Patrick (1890-1974) — also known as James P. Cannon — of New York.
+James P. Cannon Cannon, James Patrick (1890-1974) — also known as James P. Cannon — of New York.
 Born in Rosedale (now part of Kansas City), Wyandotte County, Kan., 1890.
+Socialist.
 Candidate for U.S. Representative from New York, 1922 (Workers, 10th District), 1928 (20th District); Workers candidate for Governor of New York, 1924; Trotskyist Anti-War candidate for mayor of New York City, N.Y., 1941.
 Irish ancestry.
 Became an open supporter of Leon Trotsky's opposition to Stalin about 1928, and was expelled from the Communist Party; became a major Trotskyist leader and theoretician, and one of the founders of the Socialist Workers Party.
 Arrested in 1941 and charged under the Smith Act; convicted in 1943, and served sixteen months in federal prison.
 Died in 1974 (age about 84 years).
 Burial location unknown.

 Cannon, James S. — of Boston, Suffolk County, Mass.
 Democrat.
 Alternate delegate to Democratic National Convention from Massachusetts, 1912.
 Burial location unknown.